This Is How Much Alicia Keys' No-Makeup Routine Actually Costs

-We’ll admit it: The immense ripple effect of Alicia Keys’ choice to skip makeup surprised even us.
+We’ll admit it: The immense ripple effect of Alicia Keys’ choice to skip makeup since 2016 has surprised even us.
 The move launched countless thought pieces on what makeup means to women, boosted a popular hashtag, and inspired a slew of other celebs to go without.
 (Even contour queen Kim Kardashian tried her hand at the look.)
-And, in the three years since her proclamation, Keys has largely stuck to her commitment — even showing up to the 2019 Grammys with minimal makeup.
+And, in the three years since her proclamation, Keys has largely stuck to her commitment — even showing up to the 2020 Grammys with minimal makeup.

 But going with little to no makeup for Keys doesn’t mean enjoying a simple wash-and-go regimen.
 It takes a lot of effort, expertise — and, yes, money — to achieve her crazy-radiant complexion, as reported by W magazine in 2016.
 Turns out, Keys relies on her longtime makeup artist, Dotti, who might pack away her collection of red lipsticks and mascara, but still offers the star facial treatments and a cocktail of different products to highlight her skin and lashes.